What Are the Largest Vision Insurance Companies?

 • Market share: 4%

-It may seem odd to get vision insurance from a dental insurance company, but nearly 1.5 million people do.
+It may seem odd to get vision insurance from a dental insurance company, but more than 1.8 million people do.
 The plans are called "DeltaVision" and are sold through partnerships with companies like VSP and EyeMed.

 Just like Blue Cross Blue Shield, Delta Dental has individual companies in different areas.
 So the specific plan options you have with DeltaVision change depending on where you live.